waikato-datamining/docker-for-data-scientists/docs/best_practices.md

 # Clean up apt

-After performing installs via apt or apt-get, clean up the cache to reduce the size of your layer:
+After performing installs via `apt` or `apt-get`, clean up the cache to reduce the size of your layer:

 ```
 apt-get clean && \